camagu/jquery-feeds/README.md

         // Your feeds ...
     },
     preprocess: function ( feed ) {
-        // Cahnge the publishedDate format from UTC to dd-mm-yyyy var date = new Date(this.publishedDate);
+        // Change the publishedDate format from UTC to dd-mm-yyyy var date = new Date(this.publishedDate);
         var pieces = [date.getDate(), date.getMonth(), date.getFullYear()]
         this.publishedDate = pieces.join('-');